-The SP7651 contains a pair of integrated low resistance N MOSFETs designed to drive up to 3A of output current.
-Maximum output current could be limited by thermal limitations of a particular application.
-The SP7651 incorporates a built-in over-temperature protection to prevent internal overheating.
+The SP7650 contains a pair of integrated low resistance N-channel switches designed to drive up to 3A of output current.
+Care should be taken to de-rate the output current based on the thermal conditions in the system such as ambient temperature, airflow and heat sinking.
+Maximum output current could be limited by thermal limitations of a particular application by taking advantage of the integrated-over-temperature protective scheme employed in the SP7650.
+The SP7650 incorporates a built-in over-temperature protection to prevent internal overheating.